NicholasCorrado/LessOffPolicy/README.md

 ## Running on CHTC

-See [here](https://chtc.cs.wisc.edu/uw-research-computing/python-jobs.html) for a thorough overview of how to setup jobs with CHTC.
+See [here](https://chtc.cs.wisc.edu/uw-research-computing/python-jobs.html) for a thorough overview of how to set up jobs with CHTC.

 Login to your CHTC submit node, and then:
 ```commandline